OpenWealth/OpenWealth/README.md

 ## OpenWealth eco system

-In the triangular relationship between custodian bank (custodian), the account holder and/or beneficial owner (the BO) and a third party financial service provider (the TPP) OpenWealth APIs define the <b>data contract</b> between the custodian and TPP - the technical terms by which a service provider is enabled and allowed to exchange data with the cutsodian: Think of a guide on how to build a <b>standardized plug</b> for digital interactions with between custodian banks and service providers.
+In the triangular relationship between custodian bank (custodian), the account holder and/or beneficial owner (the BO) and a third party financial service provider (the TPP) OpenWealth APIs define the <b>data contract</b> between the custodian and TPP - the technical terms by which a service provider is enabled and allowed to exchange data with the custodian: Think of a guide on how to build a <b>standardized plug</b> for digital interactions with between custodian banks and service providers.

 ```mermaid
 flowchart TB